The U.S. plans to cut greenhouse gas emissions in half by 2030

 The U.S. now aims to cut annual greenhouse gas emissions in half—between 50% and 52% lower than 2005 levels—by the end of the decade.
 The Biden administration announced the goal today as its new commitment under the Paris climate agreement, nearly doubling the previous commitment made under Obama.

-The goal (called an “NDC,” or nationally determined contribution, in Paris agreement jargon) is in line with what climate scientists say is necessary to avoid the worst impacts from climate change.
+The goal (called an “NDC,” or nationally determined contribution, in Paris Agreement jargon) is in line with what climate scientists say is necessary to avoid the worst impacts from climate change.
 And multiple studies have also found that it’s feasible, though it will require a massive push to roll out renewable energy, electric cars, and other technology much faster than is happening today.

 “A good target should do two things at the same time—it should be challenging and ambitious and in-line with the science, something that sets us up as a country to get our emissions in a place where we can reasonably say we’re keeping the global path to success open to keep warming under 1.5 [degrees Celsius],” says Nathan Hultman, who helped develop the Paris Agreement as a White House official under Obama, and who now runs the Center for Global Sustainability at the University of Maryland.
 “And then the other thing that target should do, of course, is be achievable.
 There should be a plausible pathway to success.”